vunnam-manvitha/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-01-notebook-sdk.md

-# Lab 4: Call your model using the SDK in Data Science Notebook
+# Lab 1: Access Offline Video Service in DataScience Notebook Session
 ## Introduction

 In this lab session, we will show you how to access Offline Video services in a Data Science Notebook.